ivorobioff/ioc-ts/packages/ioc-react/README.md

 `container`

-The singleton container instance used to register and resolve services.
+The singleton container instance used to register services.

 **Example**